MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  Returns a [COLORREF](http://msdn.microsoft.com/library/windows/desktop/dd183449) structure containing the outline color.

 ### Remarks
- This member function emulates the functionality of the [LVM_GETOUTLINECOLOR](http://msdn.microsoft.com/library/windows/desktop/bb761065) message, as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function emulates the functionality of the [LVM_GETOUTLINECOLOR](http://msdn.microsoft.com/library/windows/desktop/bb761065) message, as described in the Windows SDK.

 ##  <a name="clistctrl__getorigin"></a>  CListCtrl::GetOrigin
  Retrieves the current view origin for a list view control.